ktorio/ktor-documentation/topics/client-bearer-auth.md

    c.
 The client makes one more request to a protected resource automatically using a new token this time.

-4. Optionally, specify a condition for sending credentials without waiting for the `401` (Unauthorized) response.
+4. (Optional) Specify a condition for sending credentials without waiting for the `401` (Unauthorized) response.
 For example, you can check whether a request is made to a specified host.

    ```kotlin
    install(Auth) {